Online video platform: Influence

 In the 2010s, with the increasing prevalence of technology and the Internet in everyday life, video hosting services serve as a portal to different forms of entertainment (comedy, shows, games, or music), news, documentaries and educational videos.
 Content may be either both user-generated, amateur clips, or commercial products.
 The entertainment industry uses this medium to release music and videos, films, and television shows directly to the public.
 Since many users do not have unlimited web space, either as a paid service, or through an ISP offering, video hosting services are becoming increasingly popular, especially with the explosion in popularity of blogs, internet forums and other interactive pages.
 The mass market for camera phones and smartphones has increased the supply of user-generated video.
 Traditional methods of personal video distribution, such as making a DVD to show to friends at home, are unsuited to the low resolution and high volume of camera phone clips.
 In contrast, current broadband Internet connections are well suited to serving the quality of video shot on mobile phones.
 Most people do not own web servers, and this has created demand for user-generated video content hosting.

 Copyright issues

 On some websites, users share entire films by breaking them up into segments that are about the size of the video length limit imposed by the site (e.g., 15 minutes).
 An emerging practice is for users to obfuscate the titles of feature-length films that they share by providing a title that is recognizable by humans but will not match on standard search engines.
 It is not even in all cases obvious to the user if a provided video is a copyright infringement.

-Mobile video hosting

-A more recent application of the video hosting services is in the mobile web 2.0 arena, where video and other mobile content can be delivered to, and easily accessed by mobile devices.
-While some video-hosting services like DaCast and Ustream have developed means by which video can be watched on mobile devices, mobile-oriented web-based frontends for video hosting services that possess equal access and capability to desktop-oriented web services have yet to be developed.
-A mobile live streaming software called Qik allows users to upload videos from their cell phones to the internet.
-The videos will then be stored online and can be shared on various social networking sites like Twitter/X, Facebook, and YouTube.
-Videos will be stored on the servers and can be watched from both mobile devices and the website.